ethereum/annotated-spec/altair/beacon-chain.md

 | `MIN_SLASHING_PENALTY_QUOTIENT_ALTAIR` | `uint64(2**6)` (= 64) |
 | `PROPORTIONAL_SLASHING_MULTIPLIER_ALTAIR` | `uint64(2)` |

-The inactivity penalty quotient reduction should reduce the time that it takes for balances to leak by ~13.4% (not 25% because time-to-leak is proportional to the _square root_ of this quotient).
-The slashing penalty quotient changes increase the maximum loss from slashing from 0.25 ETH to 0.5 ETH, and decrease the percentage of misbehaving validators required for a slashing loss to be total from 100% to 50%.
+* The inactivity penalty quotient is reduced by 25% from `2**26` to `3 * 2**24`.
+This should reduce the time that it takes for balances to leak by ~13.4% (as time-to-leak is proportional to the _square root_ of this quotient).
+* The minimum slashing penalty quotient is decreased from 128 to 64.
+This quotient is the minimum fraction of your total balance that a slashed validator will lose, so this change increases the minimum slashing penalty from 0.25 ETH to 0.5 ETH
+* The proportional slashing multiplier is increased from 1 to 2, meaning that the slashing penalty will now be _double_ the percentage of other validators that were slashed within 18 days of that validator.
+For example, if you are slashed and within 18 days [in both directions] 7% of other validators are also slashed, pre-Altair your slashing penalty would have been 7%, post-Altair it would be 14%.

 ### Misc